A Sustainable Transport Investment Plan (STIP) to decarbonise maritime and aviation

 The current ETS scope is insufficient for both fairly pricing all shipping and aviation emissions to incentivise reductions and providing a revenue stream to fund decarbonisation.
 The EU ETS must be extended to cover:

-1. Extra-EEA aviation emissions and,
+1. Extra-EEA aviation emissions, and;

 2. Maritime emissions from vessels between 400 and 5.000 GT.